Logic program proportions: Logic program forms

+Similarly, instantiating the form ${\bf Plus}$ with the program $List(u,x)$ for constructing the data type of lists (cf. \prettyref{exa:Nat_}) yields the program\footnote{Here we have instantiated the sequence of variables $\vec x$ with $\vec z=(u,z)$.} which is the program for appending lists.
+For example, we have

-As a further example, we want to define the `addition' of (binary) trees by instantiating the form $\mb{Plus}$ with $Tree$.
-Note that we now have multiple choices: since $Tree(u,x,y)$ contains {\em two} bound variables (i.e, $x$ and $y$), we have two possibilities.
+As a further example, we want to define the `addition' of (binary) trees by instantiating the form ${\bf Plus}$ with $Tree$.
+Note that we now have multiple choices: since $Tree(u,x,y)$ contains {\em two} variables $x$ and $y$ occurring in the second rule's body and head, we have two possibilities: we can either choose $x=y$ or $x\neq y$.
 Let us first consider the program This program `appends' the tree in the second argument to each leaf of the {\em symmetric} tree in the first argument.
-Notice that all of the above programs are syntactically almost identical, e.g., we can transform $Plus$ into $PlusList$ via a simple rewriting of terms.
-The next program shows that we can derive programs from $\mb{Plus}$ which syntactically differ more substantially from the above programs.
-Concretely, the program is logically equivalent to program \yref{equ:PlusTree}.
+Notice that all of the above programs are syntactically almost identical, e.g., we can transform $Plus$ into ${\bf Plus}(List)$ via a simple rewriting of terms.
+The next program shows that we can derive programs from ${\bf Plus}$ which syntactically differ more substantially from the above programs.
+Concretely, the program is logically equivalent to program \prettyref{equ:PlusTree}.
 However, in some situations this more complicated representation is beneficial.
-For example, we can now remove the second and third body atom to obtain the more compact program This program, in analogy to program \yref{equ:PlusTree}, `appends' the tree in the second argument to each leaf of the not necessarily symmetric tree in the first argument and thus generalizes \yref{equ:PlusTree}. \end{example}
+For example, we can now remove the second and third body atom to obtain the more compact program This program, in analogy to program \prettyref{equ:PlusTree}, `appends' the tree in the second argument to each leaf of the not necessarily symmetric tree in the first argument and thus generalizes \prettyref{equ:PlusTree}.
+Generally speaking, solutions to proportional equations my be inexact in nature needing further transformation in order to satisfy additional information and constraints. \end{example}

-\begin{example} {exa:mb{Even}} In \yref{exa:Even} we have constructed the program $Even$, representing the even numbers, from $Nat$ by inheriting its fact and by iterating its proper rule once.
-By replacing $N$ in \yref{equ:Even} by a program variable $X$, we arrive at the form We can now instantiate this form with arbitrary programs to transfer the concept of `evenness' to other domains.
-For example, consider the program $Reverse$ for reversing lists given by where By instantiating the form $\mb{Even}$ with $Reverse$, we obtain the program One can verify that this program reverses lists of {\em even} length.
-Similarly, if $Sort$ is a program for sorting lists, then $\mb{Even}(Sort)$ is a program for sorting `even' lists and so on. \end{example}
+\begin{example} {exa:mb{Even}} In \prettyref{exa:Even}, we have constructed the program $Even$, representing the even numbers, from $Nat$ by inheriting its fact and by iterating its proper rule once.
+By replacing $Nat$ in \prettyref{equ:Even} by a program variable $Z$, we arrive at the form We can now instantiate this form with arbitrary programs to transfer the concept of ``evenness'' to other domains.
+For example, consider the program $Reverse$ for reversing lists given by where By instantiating the form $\mathbf{Even}$ with $Reverse$, we obtain the program One can verify that this program reverses lists of {\em even} length.
+Similarly, if $Sort$ is a program for sorting lists, then ${\bf Even}(Sort)$ is a program for sorting ``even'' lists and so on. \end{example}